LeagueToolkit/LeagueToolkit/README.md

     </tr>
   </tbody>
 </table>

-A library for Fantôme which is used to manage files from League of Legends
+Fantome library which is used to manage files from League of Legends